McMinds-Lab/multilingual_journal_club/README.md

 ## Instructions

 To submit a writing:
-- Choose a unit and read the prompt.
+- Choose a prompt.
-- Navigate in the browser to the target language directory within that unit (e.g. `multilingual_journal_club/000_example/english/`).
+- Navigate in the browser to the target language directory within the approporiate directory (e.g. `multilingual_journal_club/000_example/english/`).
 - Click `add file`, then `create new file`.
 - Enter your writing.